glouppe/info8006-introduction-to-ai/pacman/README.md

 ## Computation Time Budget

 The computation time of the agent is limited on-game.
 More specifically, the method ```get_action``` of the agent prematurely terminates when the computation time transgress the given `timeout` parameter (fixed to 60 seconds during evaluation process).
 This configuration is referred as the *online setting*.
 On the other side, when the option ``` --enable-search-before-game ``` is specified, the method ``` register_initial_state ``` is called before the game starts, enabling computation without any computation time limit.
 This configuration is referred as the *offline setting*.
-Both configurations are considered during evaluation process.
+Note that even in the latter configuration, the whole game needs to be solved by your intelligent agent within a reasonable amount of time.

 ## Illegal Moves